alia521/strawpoll-bot/README.md

 6. Write ```npm install``` and press enter
 7. Write ```node index.js``` and press enter
 8. Done.

-#### How does it work ?
-It send votes from multiple proxies.
-Check details here: https://github.com/666hrp/strawpoll-bot/blob/master/index.js

 #### Is it still working ?
 Last time I tested it: 28/02/2021.